spacemanspiff2007/HABApp/_doc/parameters.rst

         # the parameter can be used like a normal variable, comparison works as expected
         if self.min_value < event.value:
             pass

+        # The current value can be accessed through the value-property
+        current_value = self.min_value.value

 Created file: